-50 pound strength Dacron line is ideal for these Dowel Series kites.
+Dacron line in 50-pound strength is ideal for these Dowel Series kites.

 All the construction details for the bridle are contained in the large photo below.
-Look and read carefully, and you can't go wrong on this rather important bit!
+But to summarize:

 TIP: Secure the slip knots onto the dowels with enough wood glue to ensure the knots can never slip along the dowel.
 They won't loosen either.

 Once your kite and bridle looks like the photo up there:

 Hold the short bridle line up so all the bridle lines are straight, with the kite laying flat on the table or floor.

 Make sure the Prusik knot closest to the kite is adjusted to the middle, right over the vertical spar.

 Referring to the diagram below, shift the other Prusik knot to the shown position.
 It's not necessarily the perfect position for your individual kite, but it should at least fly on the first attempt!
 Later, you can experiment with shifting the position toward or away from the nose, a little at a time, to improve how high your kite flies.